Kudostoy0u/Scio.ly/public/codebusters/ciphers/nihilist.md

 # Nihilist Cipher

 ## Explanation
-The Nihilist cipher (aka Nihilist substitution) encodes text by converting letters to Polybius-square coordinates, converting a separate cipher keyword to numbers using the same square, creating a running key by repeating those keyword numbers, and then combining (adding) the plaintext numbers with the running-key numbers to form the ciphertext numbers.
-Decryption reverses by subtracting the running key from the ciphertext numbers and translating numbers back to letters via the same Polybius square.
+The Nihilist cipher (aka Nihilist substitution) represents letters as Polybius-square coordinates, converts a cipher keyword to numbers using the same square, creates a running key by repeating those keyword numbers, and then combines numbers.
+For solving, we only need the reverse: subtract the running-key numbers from the ciphertext numbers and translate results back to letters via the same Polybius square.

 In Codebusters, the standard approach uses a 5×5 Polybius square (25-letter alphabet) with I/J combined (or similar instruction).
 Always follow the event instructions for alphabet and formatting.
 Spaces/punctuation are usually removed before conversion.